rssteachingstats/ukcots/content/home.md

 ### Call for poster presentations

-ll oral presentation slots have now been filled, but if you are interested in presenting a poster please send a title and an abstract of no more than 400 words to <ukcots24@gmail.com> by 17:00 on Wednesday 8th May.
+All oral presentation slots have now been filled, but if you are interested in presenting a poster please send a title and an abstract of no more than 400 words to <ukcots24@gmail.com> by 17:00 on Wednesday 8th May.

 ## Timeline